Mongolia gets new PM, ends weeks of uncertainty

-ULAN BATOR (Reuters) - Norov Altanhuyag of the Democratic Party (DP) was confirmed as Mongolia’s new prime minister on Friday, ending weeks of political uncertainty after the party failed to win enough seats in a June election to form a government on its own.
+ULAN BATOR, Aug 10 (Reuters) - Norov Altanhuyag of the Democratic Party (DP) was confirmed as Mongolia’s new prime minister on Friday, ending weeks of political uncertainty after the party failed to win enough seats in a June election to form a government on its own.

-The transfer of power to the DP has raised hopes of a tougher stance on graft and a friendlier investment climate, after the parliamentary results last month prompted concerns that more power would be handed to politicians who advocate local control of mines.
+The transfer of power from the former ruling Mongolian People’s Party (MPP), which is in favour of nationalising resources, raised hopes of a friendlier investment climate and a tougher stance on graft, especially after last week’s conviction of MPP leader Nambar Enkhbayar for corruption.

-Former president Nambar Enkhbayar was sentenced to four years in prison for corruption earlier this month.
-Enkhbayar is the chairman of the Mongolia People’s Revolutionary Party (MPRP), which is in favor of nationalizing resources and is the second largest party in the new coalition government.

 In a note to clients, private equity firm Origo Partners called Altanhuyag’s confirmation as the country’s 27th prime minister “a positive development”, adding it viewed Enkhbayar’s conviction “a landmark event” for stronger anti-corruption regulatory enforcement.